Sixth chords

 Minor chord with minor 6th (mb6)

-You'll practically stumble across mb6 chords, but they're normally written as slash chords.
-Cmb6 for example will be written as Ab/C.
+You may encounter mb6 chords, but they are normally written as slash chords.
+For example, Cmb6 is written as Ab/C.

 6/9 chord

-A 6/9 chord is a 6th chord with an additional 9th.
-Its main field of application is the use as final chord of a song.
-If we would follow a consistent syntax where we write chord extensions in brackets, it would be more appropriate to write 6(9) instead of 6/9.
-However, the notation with a slash has established itself and has nothing to do with the so-called slash chords.
+A 6/9 chord is a 6th chord with an added 9th.
+It is commonly used as a song's final chord.
+If we followed a consistent syntax where chord extensions are written in brackets, 6(9) would be appropriate; however, 6/9 is the standard spelling and has nothing to do with the so-called slash chords.

 6th and 7th in one chord: 6 vs. 13

-In case a chord contains a 7th and a 6th, in the chord symbol the 6th is notated with as 13 (instead of 6), because then the 6th is an extension of a 7th chord.
-No matter whether we count 6 or 13 scale tones up from a root note, we'll end up with an equally named note.
-The absolute pitch of the note is not important for the chord type - 6 and 13 both mean a 6th, but writing 13 tells the player that there is also a 7th in the chord → G13 e.g. is a G7 with an additional 6th.
-It can also be written G7(13).
+If a chord contains both a 7th and a 6th, the 6th is notated as 13 in the chord symbol (not 6), because it is an extension of a seventh chord.
+Whether we count 6 or 13 scale tones up from the root, we'll end up with an equally named note.
+The absolute pitch is irrelevant for the chord type.
+The difference is functional: 6 and 13 both mean a 6th, but writing 13 tells the player that there is also a 7th in the chord → e.g., G13 is a G7 with an added 6th; it can also be written G7(13).

 Chord progressions with 6th chords